The Red List of Trains in Japan

 History

-The E2 series was marked as the then-standard bullet train for JR East network, and developed for Yamabiko services on Tohoku Shinkansen and Asama services on Nagano Shinkansen (extended and called Hokuriku Shinkansen since 2015).
+The E2 series was marked as the then-standard bullet train for JR East network, and developed for Yamabiko services on the Tohoku Shinkansen and Asama services on the Nagano Shinkansen (extended and called the Hokuriku Shinkansen since 2015).
 Its maximum speed is 275 km/h (171 mph).
 JR East also intended to attract foreign journalists and tourists visiting Nagano to see the 1998 winter Olympics.

-The E2 series entered service on Tohoku Shinkansen in 1997.
+The E2 series entered service on the Tohoku Shinkansen in 1997.
 They were used for some Yamabiko services (Tokyo - Morioka) that are coupled with Komachi services (E3 series).
-The E2 series also entered Asama services (Tokyo - Nagano) when Nagano Shinkansen opened in the same year.
+The E2 series also entered Asama services (Tokyo - Nagano) when the Nagano Shinkansen opened in the same year.
 Each unit consisted of eight (Asama) or ten coaches (others).
 Even after the Olympics, JR East continued introducing the series to replace 200 series.
-Thus, the E2 series were also used for Joetsu Shinkansen services.
+Thus, the E2 series were also used for the Joetsu Shinkansen services.

 The E2 series declined dramatically in the mid-2010s, following the introduction of two new types of bullet trains.
-On Tohoku Shinkansen, they were replaced with E5 series, which can run far faster.
-Some of the E2 series were reallocated to Joetsu Shinkansen.
-On Hokuriku Shinkansen, all of them were replaced with E7 series by 2017.
-The E2 series survived for two years after Hokuriku Shinkansen was extended from Nagano to Kanazawa, but they never served beyond Nagano.
+On the Tohoku Shinkansen, they were replaced with E5 series, which can run far faster.
+Some of the E2 series were reallocated to the Joetsu Shinkansen.
+On the Hokuriku Shinkansen, all of them were replaced with E7 series by 2017.
+The E2 series survived for two years after the Hokuriku Shinkansen was extended from Nagano to Kanazawa, but they never served beyond Nagano.

 China Railway CRH2, a high-speed train in People's Republic of China, is based on the E2 series.